Aliases for EGR1 Gene

 GeneCards Summary for EGR1 Gene

 EGR1 (Early Growth Response 1) is a Protein Coding gene.
-Diseases associated with EGR1 include Ischemia and Monocytic Leukemia.
-Among its related pathways are Interferon gamma signaling and HTLV-I infection.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Diseases associated with EGR1 include Ischemia and Fraser Syndrome 2.
+Among its related pathways are Apelin signaling pathway and Regulation of lipid metabolism Insulin signaling-generic cascades.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is EGR2.

 Transcriptional regulator (PubMed:20121949).
-Recognizes and binds to the DNA sequence 5-GCG(T/G)GGGCG-3(EGR-site) in the promoter region of target genes (By similarity).
+Recognizes and binds to the DNA sequence 5'-GCG(T/G)GGGCG-3'(EGR-site) in the promoter region of target genes (By similarity).
 Binds double-stranded target DNA, irrespective of the cytosine methylation status (PubMed:25258363, PubMed:25999311).
 Regulates the transcription of numerous target genes, and thereby plays an important role in regulating the response to growth factors, DNA damage, and ischemia.
 Plays a role in the regulation of cell survival, proliferation and cell death.
 Activates expression of p53/TP53 and TGFB1, and thereby helps prevent tumor formation.
 Required for normal progress through mitosis and normal proliferation of hepatocytes after partial hepatectomy.
 Mediates responses to ischemia and hypoxia; regulates the expression of proteins such as IL1B and CXCL2 that are involved in inflammatory processes and development of tissue damage after ischemia.
 Regulates biosynthesis of luteinizing hormone (LHB) in the pituitary (By similarity).
+Regulates the amplitude of the expression rhythms of clock genes: ARNTL/BMAL1, PER2 and NR1D1 in the liver via the activation of PER1 (clock repressor) transcription.
+Regulates the rhythmic expression of core-clock gene ARNTL/BMAL1 in the suprachiasmatic nucleus (SCN) (By similarity).